By David Wise ⋅ Senior Review Editor ⋅ Nov 30, 2022

 Credit: David Wise

-The Lego Boost, the Makeblock Ultimate, and the mBot stand out for covering a wide range of topics.
+The Makeblock Ultimate and the mBot stand out for covering a wide range of topics.
 You have plenty of general mechanical design topics to look at, such as motors, gears, and forces, as well as electronics through ultrasonic, light, and touch sensors.
-All four of these kits have immersive programming environments that are easy to use, and all come with guided tutorials and challenges that allow you to come up with different solutions to a problem and optimize your answer — a fundamental tenet of the engineering design process.
-The Boost Creative Toolbox even comes with a playmat and corresponding challenges.
+These kits have immersive programming environments that are easy to use, and they come with guided tutorials and challenges that allow you to come up with different solutions to a problem and optimize your answer — a fundamental tenet of the engineering design process.

 The mBot focuses primarily on coding lessons, though you can add additional mechanical and electrical capabilities by purchasing add-ons.